Future developments in Singapore: Cross Island Line (CRL)

-A 50 km line spanning across Singapore.
-The first phase of the Cross Island MRT line will be completed by 2030, spanning 29 km from Changi, Loyang, Pasir Ris, Defu, Hougang, Ang Mo Kio and Bishan with 12 stations.
-The second phase of the line, consisting of 6 stations, will be completed by 2032.
+The CRL is an upcoming 50 km line spanning across Singapore.
+Phase 1 of the CRL will be completed by 2030, spanning 29 km across Changi, Loyang, Pasir Ris, Defu, Hougang, Ang Mo Kio and Bishan with 12 stations.
+Phase 2, consisting of 6 stations, will be completed by 2032.

 A 7.3 km extension to Punggol will also be completed by 2032, consisting of four stations: Punggol, Riviera, Elias, and Pasir Ris.